1996 NAIA Division I football season

 The 1996 NAIA Division I football season was the NAIA, was the 27th (and final) season of play of the NAIA's top division for football.
 The NAIA reverted to a single division for its football championship in 1997.

 The regular season was played from August to November 1996.
 The 1996 NAIA Division I Football Championship Series then concluded with the 1996 NAIA Champion Bowl, played that year on December 7, 1996 at Milam Stadium in Weatherford, Oklahoma.

-defeated in the Champion Bowl, 33–31, to win their first NAIA national title.
+Southwestern Oklahoma State defeated in the Champion Bowl, 33–31, to win their first NAIA national title.